NathanHarrington/NathanHarrington.github.io/content/posts/transformative_virtual_assistant_development.md

         1.0 -> 2.0 [label=yes]
         1.0 -> 3.0 [label=no]

-        // Iterate here - alwasy go from 3.0 to a new rule, and end up at
+        // Iterate here - always go from 3.0 to a new rule, and end up at
         // labelling as Handle this Nathan for new rule creation 3.0 -> 4.0